ktmeaton/rebar/rebarg/README.md

 # rebarg

-A library for ancestral recombination graphs (ARG).
+A library for phylogenetic methods and ancestral recombination graphs (ARG).

 # Introduction